 Why choose this Build a Sustainable Home for Orphans project?

-Role of the volunteer
+Role of the Community Volunteer

 Volunteers will participate in construction initiatives to help finish the 2 storey structures as well as a further single dome.
 You will have the opportunity to assist in many aspects of construction such as tiling and building during which you will learn ecological architecture such as sandbag construction and feeder roads built with old tires.
-In addition, in order for the community to be sustainable, you will work on the gardens and animal activities which are being developed alongside the building, so that when the girls move into the home, they do not have to start these from scratch.
-We are constantly working to develop the farm which will in the future, raise animals so you will also be involved in developing the areas to house the animals.
-This is a fantastic opportunity to learn about the world of sustainability.
+In addition, in order for the community to be sustainable, you will work on the gardens and animal activities which are being developed alongside the buildings, so that when the girls move into the home, they do not have to start these from scratch.
+We are constantly working to develop the farm which will in the future raise animals so you will also be involved in developing the areas to house the animals.
+This is a fantastic opportunity to learn about the world of sustainability!

 As a volunteer on this project, you should be prepared to get your hands dirty and have a real enthusiasm to get stuck in wherever you are needed.
 Volunteers with skills and experience in construction, carpentry, gardening, masonry, electrics or plumbing or farming will be very welcome but these skills are by no means essential.
 Once the building phase is further along you may be asked to run job training workshops for local community members or skills training with the orphans to help them to look after the gardens and animals.
 You will also need a fair level of fitness to complete the manual work involved in this project.

 WHY JOIN THE PROJECT

 - Duration: 2+ weeks

 - Requirements: Age 17+